MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 > [!NOTE]
 > This feature is in preview and subject to change

 You can optionally specify a time period (7-365 days) for auto-approval.
+The default period if you select this option is 14 days.

 If designated reviewers don't take manual action during this time period by using the [standard disposition review process](#viewing-and-disposing-of-content), the item automatically passes to the next review stage.
 If the item is in the final review stage, the item is automatically disposed with permanent deletion.

+> [!IMPORTANT]
+> If you configure this option and items are already pending disposition review, they automatically become auto-approved if they have already exceeded the number of days that you specified for auto-approval.
+The time period always starts from when the item enters disposition review and not from when you configure the option.

 There's no new auditing event for auto-approval.
 Instead, use the details in the existing [Approved disposal](audit-log-activities.md#disposition-review-activities) auditing event to identify whether the item was manually approved or automatically approved by using this option.